fr-ser/grafana-plugin-data-crawler/README.md

 ### Release

-1. Clone or update this repo in the target environment.
+1. Run `make build`
+2. Copy the executable over to the target folder/device.
-2. In case this is the initial installation some further steps (like adding the script to the crontab) should be done via `make install-configure`.
+3. In case this is the initial installation some further steps (like adding the script to the crontab) should be done via make install-configure.